 PE & Sports Funding

 In 2012, as part of the Olympic legacy, the government pledged to provide additional funding of £150 million per year for academic years 2013/14 and 2014/15 in order to improve the provision of physical education and sport in primary schools.
 This funding has now been extended until 2020.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to schools to be spent on improving the quality of sport and PE for all their children.
 All state-maintained schools, academies, middle schools, special schools and pupil referral units which have primary aged pupils (as reported in the 2013 school census) will receive the funding.
-Schools with 17 or more pupils on role will receive £8000 +£5 per pupil, per year.
-We received £8,285 for the academic year 2015/16.
+Schools with 17 or more pupils on role received £8000 +£5 per pupil, per year (to academic year 2017-18).
+We received £8,405 for the academic year 2016/17.

 We understand the importance of physical activity and sport to the overall well-being of every child and are committed to raising participation rates and achievement for all our children.
 To help with these aims, we have ensured that our sports premium will